-- When the wings are folded (for example, during sleep or rest times), the butterfly entirely becomes one with the background bark and leaves and becomes invisible for predators.
+- When the wings are folded (for example, during sleep or rest times), the butterfly becomes one with the background bark and leaves and becomes invisible to predators.

 - It also helps with another type of disguise used during the flight.

 The morpho butterflies dual coloring helps them “wink” out.